-In order to provide interoperable and extensible framework, we have adopted domainspecific standard specifications for data model (GML) and online services from OGC, and Web Services specifications from WS-I ("WS-I," 2002).
-However, these adoptions degrade the performance even more for large-scale applications because using XML-encoded data models and Web Services' XML-based SOAP protocol introduces significant processing overhead.
+Furthermore, in order to provide interoperable and extensible framework, we adopted domain-specific standard specifications for data model (GML) and online-services from OGC, and Web Services specifications from WS-I ("Web Service Interoperability (WS-I)," 2002) On the other hand, these adoptions degrade the performance even worse for large scale applications because of using XML-encoded data model and Web Services' XML-based SOAP protocol.
 These issues and proposed enhancement approaches are presented in the following sections.
-The aim is to combine compliance requirements with competitiveness and to create a responsive information system framework providing map images for interactive decision making tools.
+The aim is turning compliance requirements to competitiveness and creating a responsive information system framework providing map images for interactive decision making tools.